keithbsmiley-other/emilysite/_books/the-silvestrian.md

 &nbsp;&nbsp;&nbsp;&nbsp;The Silvestrian is book one in a planned trilogy.
 Below is a running playlist that gets me in the mood to work on this book.<br/>

-Clawing for a sneak peak?
+&nbsp;&nbsp;&nbsp;&nbsp;Clawing for a sneak peak?
 Read chapter one.